thedevs-network/the-guard-bot/README.md

 **NOTE: The Guard is still in alpha phase and is not ready for production**

+If you need help with using the Bot or setting it up, join our [Support Chat](https://t.me/theguardsupport).

 ## Setup
 You need [Node.js](https://nodejs.org/) (> 8.1) to run this bot.